VisualComposer/builder/readme.txt

 #### Premium:
 - New: New Account my.visualcomposer.com launched for license and subscription management
-- New: New Premium activation mechanism launched with easier activation process
+- New: New Premium activation mechanism launched with the easier activation process
 - New: Archive Page Editor to create custom archive page templates
 - Update: Unsplash API updated
 - Element: Faq Group element added